 The Interface Category drop-down menu allows you to inform the plugin of what kind of audio interface will be outputting the plug-in's signal.
 Please refer to for more details - the specifics are likely to be more fluid than should be put here in the user manual.

 Microtonal Tuning

-The Voice Controller offers non-standard and microtonal tunings via files prepared with the application Scala.
-This is accessed by pressing the 'Tuning' button.
+The Voice Controller offers non-standard and microtonal tunings via files prepared with the application Scala, or supplied via MTS-ESP from ODDSound.
+These features are accessed by pressing the 'Tuning' button.